 Karateka was my first published game.
 I spent two years programming it on an Apple II, mostly in my college dorm room and my parents' basement, and submitted it on a floppy disk to Broderbund Software.

 Set in feudal Japan, the story couldn't have been simpler.
 An evil warlord had kidnapped your girlfriend and you had to fight his karate-trained minions to rescue her from his fortress.
-What made Karateka different was that it felt like a movie, with more fluid and lifelike character animation than any game before.

 I adapted silent-film techniques I was learning about in my history-of-cinema classes at Yale — rotoscoping, cross-cutting, tracking shots — to the Apple II.